 In Figure 4 I have plotted the day of the year of the spring transition against the number of megalopae caught.
 The spring transition occurs when the winter winds from the south shift to the spring/summer winds from the north at which time the upwelling season begins.
 The catch data have been split into two groups, years with <100,00 megalopae caught and years with >100,000 megalopae caught.
 Data from 2017 fall right at the break between these two groups and for this analysis I have placed these data with the years with lower returns of megalopae.
-The relationship between catch and the day of the year of the spring transition remains significant; the earlier the spring transitions the more megalopae are caught in years with both low and high numbers of returning megalopae.
+The relationship between catch and the day of the year of the spring transition remains significant explaining a bit more than 40% of the variability for both the low and high catch data sets; the earlier the spring transitions the more megalopae are caught in years with both low and high numbers of returning megalopae.